Bird Breeding Business

 Some bird species are protected under CITES (Convention on International Trade in Endangered Species) or the Endangered Species Act.
 Breeding and selling protected species requires special permits and documentation.
 Even common species like quaker parakeets are banned in some states.
 Always verify that the species you plan to breed is legal to sell in your state and any state you plan to ship to.

 Understanding your true costs is essential for setting profitable prices.
 Many hobby breeders undercharge because they do not account for all expenses.
-A business approach means knowing your numbers.
+A business approach means knowing your numbers cold.

 Typical Expenses